Article by Ester Ippolito and Monica Salazar // Photos by Adam Tyson

 Jose Lerma’s work relies on a compendium of mediums, references, and elements that combine his personal history and his extensive academic accolades to his awareness of social history.
 The artist originally migrated from Spain to Puerto Rico and now lives between Chicago and Brooklyn, and has multiple degrees in law and art.
 It is his ability to combine and collapse facets of history that is best presented in his works now on view in “I am sorry.
-I am Perry”
+I am Perry” at Andrea Rosen.

 In his paintings, Lerma makes a trend of using images of Baroque style portraits of historical, famous French Bankers from the 18th Century, which are signified by the wigged portraits in some his studio pieces.
 He started drawing the characters over and over after shooting photographs of them while in law school.
 The pieces for this exhibition are monumental, somewhat decadent in liberal use of strokes, doodles and highlights of paint.
 The pastel colors add a lightness to the pieces that works well with the harshness of the profiles of these historically brutal, old bankers.